luiscape/wearable_tracking_study/CodeBook.md

 Code Book for 'Wearable Study Data'
 ==================================

-The datasets `` is a [tidy version](http://vita.had.co.nz/papers/tidy-data.pdf) of the original dataset available.
-For a complete version of the dataset, please refer to the original datasets available here.
+When running the fuction [run_analysis.R](https://github.com/luiscape/wearable_tracking_study/blob/master/run_analysis.R) you will get a resulting `TidyData` dataset.
+That dataset is a [tidy version](http://vita.had.co.nz/papers/tidy-data.pdf) of the original dataset available [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+For a complete version of the dataset from its original source, please check the Human Activity Recognition Using Smartphones Data Set project website [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-After selcting only the Mean and Standard Deviation measurements we are left with 79 variables to work with.
+In this particular exercise we started by selecting only the Mean and Standard Deviation measurements from the original dataset.
+After selcting only those measurements we are left with 79 variables to work with.
 The variables have the following naming structure:

           1 2   3    4     5
           ↓ ↓   ↓    ↓     ↓
           tBodyGyro.mean...X

-Based on that naming structure I created 5 variables:
+Based on that naming structure I created 5 variables to describe the measurements:

 - **1**: Type of signal.
 It can be either a Time signal or [Fast Fourier Transform](http://en.wikipedia.org/wiki/Fast_Fourier_transform) signal (to clear noise).
   * `Time`: The time signal when the activity was recorded.